Suffering a Concussion in a Car Accident

 A concussion can occur in a range of scenarios during a car accident.
 Whether you hit your head on the steering wheel or the momentum of the collision jolts your body back and forth violently, you could suffer an injury and damage to the brain.
 It’s crucial to seek immediate emergency care so a doctor can evaluate your condition to determine the severity of the injury and the type of treatment necessary to heal.

-The Sacramento car accident lawyers of Tiemann Law Firm know the effects of a concussion on a person’s life.
+The Northern California car accident lawyers of Tiemann Law Firm know the effects of a concussion on a person’s life.
 You could face ongoing pain and additional symptoms that diminish your quality of life.
 The road to recovery can be long and challenging, requiring significant rehabilitation.
 Many people can’t afford the cost of treatment and face significant medical debt.

 You deserve the opportunity to hold the negligent motorist liable for their actions and seek the money you’re owed.
 Our legal team is ready to fight for you and try to reach the best possible outcome in your case.
 Call us at (916) 999-9000 right now for your free consultation.